DarklightGames/io_scene_psk_psa/README.md

 This software is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

+# Important Notice

+**This add-on is looking for a new maintainer!**

+Please contact me at github.com.catty550@passmail.net if you want to take over maintenance of this add-on.

+In the meantime, I will not be adding any new features beyond simple compatibility fixes to ensure it works with the latest Blender versions.

 # Installation
 For Blender 4.2 and higher, download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.